Emilio Fernández

-Emilio "El Indio" Fernández Romo ([eˈmiljo feɾˈnandes ˈromo]; 26 March 1904 – 6 October 1986) was a Mexican film director, actor and screenwriter.
+Emilio "El Indio" Fernández Romo ([eˈmiljo feɾˈnandes ˈromo]; 26 March 1904 – 6 August 1986) was a Mexican film director, actor and screenwriter.
 He was one of the most prolific film directors of the Golden Age of Mexican cinema in the 1940s and 1950s.
 He is best known for his work as director of the film María Candelaria (1944), which won the Palme d'Or award at the 1946 Cannes Film Festival.
 As an actor, he worked in numerous film productions in Mexico and in Hollywood.
+He was the father of the Mexican actor Jaime Fernández.

 Early life

-Born in Sabinas, Coahuila, on 26 March 1904, Emilio Fernández Romo was the son of a revolutionary general, while his mother was a descendant of Kickapoo Indians.
-He was the father of the Mexican actor Jaime Fernández.
-From his parents he inherited a deep feeling and love for his country, as well as its customs and indigenous beliefs, that led him to build his personality as a man of impetuous character.
-From his earliest years and throughout his life, he was characterized by a strong personality, brash character and pride in his indigenous roots, traits forged by the great influence exercised on him by his family.
+Born in Sabinas, Coahuila, on 26 March 1904, Emilio Fernández Romo was the son of a revolutionary general, while his mother was a descendant of Kickapoo natives.
+From his parents, he inherited Mexican customs and indigenous beliefs.
 When he was a teenager, a fatal event forced him to flee his home and enlist in the ranks of the Mexican Revolution.
-Later, he entered the Mexican Military Academy (where in 1954 he gained the rank of colonel).
-In 1923 he took part in the uprising of Adolfo de la Huerta against the government of Álvaro Obregón, but this insurrection failed and he was sent to prison.
-He escaped, and left Mexico to go into exile, first in Chicago and later in Los Angeles.
-There he earned his living as a laundry employee, bartender, longshoreman, press assistant, and finally as a stonemason for Hollywood studio construction, a circumstance that favored his foray into film as an extra and as a double for stars like Douglas Fairbanks.
+Later, he entered the Mexican Military Academy (where in 1954, he gained the rank of colonel).
+In 1923, he took part in the uprising of Adolfo de la Huerta against the government of Álvaro Obregón, but this insurrection failed and he was sent to prison.
+He escaped and left Mexico to go into exile, first in Texas, then in Chicago, and later in Los Angeles.

+There he earned his living as a laundry employee, bartender, longshoreman, press assistant and finally as a stonemason for Hollywood studio construction, a circumstance that favored his foray into film as an extra and as a double for stars like Douglas Fairbanks.